dgoetz/graphing-training/sections/graphite/09_full-single-node-setup.md

     \.mysql\.stats\. = .mysql.
     _TCP80 = .TCP80

-Rewrite rules consist of two sections `[pre]` and `[post]`.
+Rewrite rules consists of two sections `[pre]` and `[post]`.
 Rules in the pre section are applied before aggregation and rules in the post section after aggregation takes place.